Naseeb7/Naseeb7/README.md

 ---

 ## 📈 What I'm Focused On Right Now
 - Preparing Node.js internals, system design basics, and scaling patterns
-- Improving GitHub repos with proper READMEs, architecture notes, and demos
 - Applying for **remote/hybrid MERN or Backend Developer roles**
 - **Available for immediate full-time joining**